Deadpool 2 (2018)

 Live PD (2016)

 Emmy-winning documentary series like "Intervention" and "Born This Way" illustrate A&E Network's commitment to provocative, culturally relevant programming.
 Fitting perfectly alongside such projects is "Live PD," which shines a light on the hot-button issue of policing in America by presenting a transparent look at law enforcement on duty.
-Incorporating dash cams along with fixed rig and handheld cameras, the series captures the work of a mix of urban and rural police forces on a typical Friday night.
+Incorporating dash cams along with fixed rig and handheld cameras, the series captures the work of a mix of urban and rural police forces on typical Friday and Saturday nights.
 As host, veteran journalist Dan Abrams gives insight into what viewers are seeing in real time.

 Forged in Fire (2015)

 Swords may not be the weapon of choice for many people nowadays, with more advanced weaponry readily available, but that doesn't stop some from continuing to work as bladesmiths.
 "Forged in Fire" tests some of the best in the field as they attempt to re-create some of history's most iconic edged weapons.
 Former Army Ranger Wil Willis hosts the competition series that sees four master bladesmiths challenged in each episode to forge the swords, which are then tested by a panel of judges consisting of J. Neilson, who has been making knives for more than 20 years, hand-to-hand combat specialist Doug Marcaida, and David Baker, an authority on replicating period-accurate weaponry.
 The contestant who survives the elimination rounds and wins the episode's contest earns $10,000 and the title of Forged in Fire champion.